INTERNATIONAL AIRLINE MEDICAL ASSOCIATION BYLAWS

-The name of the Association is INTERNATIONAL AIRLINE MEDICAL ASSOCIATION.
+The name of the corporation is INTERNATIONAL AIRLINE MEDICAL ASSOCIATION (IAMA)

-Section 3.2: In furtherance of the foregoing purposes and objectives and subject to the restrictions set forth in Section 3.3, the Association shall have and may exercise all of the powers now or hereafter conferred upon nonprofit corporations organized under the laws of Colorado and may do everything necessary or convenient for the accomplishment of any of the Association’s purposes, either alone or in connection with other organizations, entities or individuals, and either as principal or agent, subject to such limitations as are or may be prescribed by law.
+Section 3.2: In furtherance of the foregoing purposes and objectives (but not otherwise) and subject to the restrictions set forth in Section 3.3, the corporation shall have and may exercise all of the powers now or hereafter conferred upon nonprofit corporations organized under the laws of Colorado and may do everything necessary or convenient for the accomplishment of any of the corporate purposes, either alone or in connection with other organizations, entities or individuals, and either as principal or agent, subject to such limitations as are or may be prescribed by law.

 Section 3.3: Restrictions on Powers.

-(a) No part of the net earnings of the Association shall inure to the benefit of or be distributable to any member, Executive Council member or officer of the Association or any other individual (except that reasonable compensation may be paid for services rendered to or for the benefit of the Association affecting one or more of its purposes), and no member, Executive Council member or officer of the Association or any other individual shall be entitled to share in any distribution of any of the corporate assets on dissolution of the Association or otherwise.
+a.
+No part of the net earnings of the corporation shall inure to the benefit of or be distributable to any member, Executive Council member or officer of the corporation or any other individual (except that reasonable compensation may be paid for services rendered to or for the benefit of the corporation affecting one or more of its purposes), and no member, Executive Council member or officer of the corporation or any other individual shall be entitled to share in any distribution of any of the corporate assets on dissolution of the corporation or otherwise.

-(c) Notwithstanding any other provision of these articles of incorporation, the Association shall not carry on any activities not permitted to be carried on by an Association exempt from federal income tax as an organization described in section 501(c) (6) of the Internal Revenue Code.
+c.
+Notwithstanding any other provision of these articles of incorporation, the corporation shall not carry on any activities not permitted to be carried on by a corporation exempt from federal income tax as an organization described in section 501(c) (6) of the Internal Revenue Code.

-Section 4.1: The Association shall have such classes of voting and nonvoting members as may from time to time be prescribed by its Bylaws or by the Executive Council.
-The designation and voting powers of each class of members and their respective manner of election or appointment, qualifications, tenure, terms of membership, rights, limitations and obligations shall be as provided from time to time in the Bylaws of the Association or by the Executive Council.
+Section 4.1: The corporation shall have such classes of voting and non-voting members as may from time to time be prescribed by its Bylaws or by the Executive Council.
+The designation and voting powers of each class of members and their respective manner of election or appointment, qualifications, tenure, terms of membership, rights, limitations and obligations shall be as provided from time to time in the Bylaws of the corporation or by the Executive Council.
 Voting powers may be denied to any class either generally or in any limited way.
 The corporation shall have no capital stock.

-Section 4.3: ACTIVE MEMBERS must be full-time or part-time physicians or professional members of other allied medical disciplines, who are attached to the medical department of a commercial airline or contracted to provide aviation medical advice to an airline as determined by the Executive Council and whose responsibilities include advice on airline medical policy.
+Section 4.3: ACTIVE MEMBERS must be full-time or part-time physicians, or professional members of other allied medical disciplines, who are either attached to the medical department of a commercial airline or contracted to provide aviation medical advice to an airline as determined by the Executive Council, and whose responsibilities include advice on airline medical policy.
 Once an individual has been approved as an Active Member, he or she has the right to remain as an Active Member even after his or her airline affiliation ends.

-Section 4.6: Only Active members shall be eligible for office or have the right to vote.
+Section 4.6: Only Active Members shall be eligible for office and have the right to vote.

-Section 4.7: Only Active and Associate members shall pay dues and assessments.
+Section 4.7: Only Active and Associate Members pay dues and assessments.